improving-minnesota/react-workshop/labs/lab-05-forms.md

 - Run the tests and verify that they pass before moving on to the next section.

+## Add navigation to the Employee Detail Component

-- We've got an Employee Detail route, but don't have a way to get to it yet.
+- We have an Employee Detail route, but there's no way to get to it yet.
-- We're going to make it so that when you click an **EmployeeRow** we navigate to the appropriate detail route for that employee.
+- We're going to functionality so that when you click an **EmployeeRow**, navigate to the appropriate detail route for the employee.

 - Open **client/src/components/employees/employee.row.jsx**